oreaba/scripts/mount_efs_beanstalk/README.md

 4. Update the instance security group to allow outbound connections on port 2049 to the Amazon EFS security group.

 5. In my setup, I have both the ec2 instance, and the efs on the same region and same availability zone.
+This turned out to be a MUST.
+Therefor I highly recommend you create the EFS in all availability zone of the ec2 instance region.

 6. Edit the 'env_var.config' with your <EFS_FILE_SYSTEM_ID> and <EFS_MOUNT_DIR> values